tonai/Lightning-talks/JavaScript/01_Bases/03_DOM-and-events.md

 # DOM and events

-## Foreword

-You can use the navigator's debug console (F12) to try the above examples yourself.

-Presentation time needed : 45min

 ## Table of contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->